Warrington West Station

 - Construction noise, particularly night time noise from railway works

-In response we explained that the contractor would be employing a number of measures to manage the noise impact, which were;
+In response to concerns on construction noise we explained that the contractor would be employing a number of measures to manage the noise impact, which were;

 - the use of the acoustic barriers to the north and south of the railway line